anupam1525/AcrylicPaint/README.md

 # Acrylic Paint
-Acrylic Paint is a coloring app for Android which helps you to share your imagination.
+Acrylic Paint is Free as in Freedom a coloring app for Android which helps you to share your imagination.
 Made some changes from FingerPaint project taken from API demos.

 ## Installing